esarla01/AI-Driven-Problem-Solvers/README.md

 # AI Problem Solvers (CS131 Tufts)

 This repository contains a collection of projects completed as part of the **CS131 course** at **Tufts University**.
-The focus of these projects is on solving well-known problems using **artificial intelligence techniques**, with all implementations built from scratch.
+The focus of these projects is on solving well-known problems using **artificial intelligence concepts**, with all implementations built from scratch.
 The goal is to explore AI concepts through hands-on problem-solving without relying on external libraries.

 ## Projects